arabold/serverless-sentry-lib/README.md

 ### Local Development

-By default the library will only forward errors to Sentry when deployed on AWS Lambda, not during local development.
+By default, the library will only forward errors to Sentry when deployed on AWS Lambda, not during local development.
 If you want to change this behavior set the `filterLocal` option to `false`.

 ### Detecting Slow Running Code